WasmEdge/docs/docs/develop/c/bpf.md

 ## Other examples

 Each directory under `wasm-bpf/examples` represents an example able to be run using `WasmEdge`.
-You can run `make` in their directory and run the corresponding Wasm with `WasmEdge`
+You can run `make` in their directory and run the corresponding WASM with `WasmEdge`.